 Influence of Culturally Responsive Classroom Environments

 A study done by Snow (2015) noted that language deficits impact language interventions, specifically in reducing expressive vocabulary.
 He found that often times children who are unable to express their feelings with words show resistance to engagement in collaborative activities.
 As previously mentioned, there has been little research on how to combine social emotional needs in the classroom setting through collaborative activities.
-Research on best practices for ELLs has indicated that IC’s are a possible intervention that can successfully meet the need to combine student needs into one activity, simultaneously increasing academic success.
-IC’s are not successful if they are not implemented correctly by an educator with a positive attitude towards ELL students.
+Research on best practices for ELLs has indicated that ICs are a possible intervention that can successfully meet the need to combine student needs into one activity, simultaneously increasing academic success.
+ICs are not successful if they are not implemented correctly by an educator with a positive attitude towards ELL students.
 Mellon et al. (2019) mention the importance of lowering a child’s affective filters by creating a safe classroom environment.
 Affective filters are factors that have an impact on a child’s ability and desire to speak in their second language.
 Some of these filters include motivation and self-confidence.
 The more opportunities a teacher can provide for a child to practice his or her second language safely, the more comfortable the student will feel when offered the opportunity to speak outside the classroom.

 One study conducted by Portes, Gonzalez Canche, Boada, and Whatley (2018) observed the influence of teacher attitudes and teaching in a small group setting with a student-centered model through ICs.
 It was noted that the ICs implemented by teachers who did not have meaningful exchanges in conversations where both parties contribute to a common idea were unsuccessful.
 Students did not appear as comfortable sharing personal information or their ideas when they felt that the teacher did not have interest in the topic.
 This pattern heightened those student’s affective filters and was a limiting influence to their desire to speak and practice their second language.